 By the late 1990s, the revenue value of human capital started to grow exponentially while capital productivity remained relatively flat.
 Over the past 20 years, this ratio has continued to grow as the goods-based economy shifts to China.
 The rise of an information-based economy and global demand for distributed leaders and knowledge workers are prizing knowledge, expertise and access to networks.
 The power equilibrium has well and truly shifted.

-In 2010-17 we now see circa 82% of employees in more economically developed countries doing some sort of specialised knowledge work.
-We are also witnessing epic growth in the free-lancing economy as individuals leave large corporates to start up their own businesses based on specialised knowledge and highly sought after skills and ideas.
+In 2010-17 we see approximately 82% of employees in more economically developed countries doing some sort of specialised knowledge work.
+We are also witnessing epic growth in the freelancing economy as individuals leave large corporates to start up their own businesses based on specialised knowledge and highly sought-after skills and ideas.

 As managers and employee find themselves under pressure to bring in more revenue for the firm with flat or even declining budgets, two important and divergent workforce trends emerge:

-- managers want to attract better people to improve employee performance without really knowing what characteristics they should be looking for
+- Managers want to attract better people to improve employee performance without really knowing what characteristics they should be looking for, while…

-At the core of the modern day corporate phenomena are basic human needs: survival of the fittest versus the allure of self-actualisation.
+At the core of the modern-day corporate phenomena are basic human needs.
+These are: survival of the fittest versus the allure of self-actualisation.